The Bylaws of The San Francisco Young Democrats

 3. Treasurer

-The Treasurer shall submit financial statements to the Elected Board at regularly scheduled intervals and shall chair the Finance Committee.
+The Treasurer shall submit financial statements to the Executive Board at regularly scheduled intervals and shall chair the Finance Committee.
 In addition, the Treasurer shall be responsible for seeing that all disbursements, receipts, banking relationships, FPPC statements and in general, any and all bookkeeping responsibilities of the Organization are fully and properly performed.
-An annual budget of this Organization shall be prepared for approval of the Elected Board at least thirty (30) days prior to the fall Full Board meeting or at a time designated by the Co-Presidents.
+An annual budget of this Organization shall be prepared for approval of the Executive Board at least thirty (30) days prior to the fall Full Board meeting or at a time designated by the Co-Presidents.

 4. Secretary